 A guide to HMRC Simple Assessment and paying your tax bill

-14 Nov 2020For anyone who regularly completes an annual tax return, HMRC’s introduction of ‘Simple Assessment’ will be welcome news.
-Unfortunately, it doesn’t yet apply to the majority of the 11 million people who file a return, but the process has begun and is set to grow more inclusive as part of HMRC’s long-term ‘Make Tax Digital’ initiative.
+14 Nov 2025For anyone who regularly completes an annual tax return, HMRC’s introduction of ‘Simple Assessment’ will be welcome news.
+Unfortunately, it doesn’t yet apply to the majority of the 11 million people who file a return, but the process has been introduced for certain taxpayers and may be expanded over time, although it operates separately from HMRC’s ‘Make Tax Digital’ programme.

 Initially, Simple Assessment was made available to two groups from September 2017: